ChangeGamer

 License terms: true-open vs source-available

 Not all "open-weight" licenses are equal.
 For commercial agent deployments, the key questions are: (1) Is the license OSI-approved (Apache 2.0, MIT)?
 If yes, no usage caps or approval gatekeepers exist.
 (2) Is there a monthly active user (MAU) cap requiring vendor approval?
 Llama 4 Community License restricts deployments serving >700M MAU to Meta's discretion — irrelevant for most builders, but material at scale.
 (3) Does the license permit sublicensing or redistribution of fine-tunes?
 Apache 2.0 and MIT do; Llama Community License restricts this.
-As of June 2026: Qwen 3.6, Gemma 4, Phi-4, Granite 4.1, Mistral Small 4 / Large 3, DeepSeek V4, and gpt-oss are all Apache 2.0 or MIT — no MAU caps.
+As of July 2026: Qwen 3.6, Gemma 4, Phi-4, Granite 4.1, Mistral Small 4 / Large 3, DeepSeek V4, gpt-oss, and Z.ai GLM-5.2 are all Apache 2.0 or MIT — no MAU caps.
 Mistral Medium 3.5 uses a Modified MIT license with a revenue-threshold clause for large enterprises (not Apache/OSI-approved, but commercial-use-permissive for most builders).
+Kimi K2.7 Code similarly uses a Modified MIT license (commercial-use-permissive, attribution required only above a revenue/MAU threshold).
+NVIDIA Nemotron 3 Ultra ships under OpenMDW-1.1, the Linux Foundation's open AI-model license that NVIDIA adopted for its Cosmos, Isaac GR00T, and Nemotron families — permissive on commercial use and redistribution, with no revenue/MAU cap, but not itself an OSI-approved software license (it's an AI-artifact-specific framework).

 Context length

 Long context matters for agents that hold large tool outputs, long conversation histories, or multi-document retrieval results in the context window.
-Current verified windows: Qwen 3.6 up to 262K (extendable to 1M via YaRN); Llama 4 Maverick 1M / Scout 10M; Gemma 4 12B+ 256K; DeepSeek V4-Pro and V4-Flash 1M; gpt-oss 128K; Mistral Small 4 and Medium 3.5 256K; Granite 4.1 512K.
+Current verified windows: Qwen 3.6 up to 262K (extendable to 1M via YaRN); Llama 4 Maverick 1M / Scout 10M; Gemma 4 12B+ 256K; DeepSeek V4-Pro and V4-Flash 1M; gpt-oss 128K; Mistral Small 4 and Medium 3.5 256K; Granite 4.1 512K; Z.ai GLM-5.2 1M; Kimi K2.7 Code 256K; NVIDIA Nemotron 3 Ultra 1M.
 Long-context performance degrades before the nominal limit — test your actual retrieval patterns, not just the window size.

 Inference cost and the self-hosting tradeoff